AN ENGLISH CUBIST

 Oil on canvas, 77.5 cm x 63.5 cm

-'A portrait of one of the artist's brothers [Joseph Roberts?], who worked in a stockbroker's office and died young' – Tate Gallery 1965 catalogue.
+'A portrait of one of the artist's brothers, who worked in a stockbroker's office and died young' – Tate Gallery 1965 catalogue.
+In the 1921 England and Wales census, WR's brother Joseph (b.
+1903) appears as a stockbroker's clerk employed by T. G. Washington & Co. of Copthall Court, EC.
 'The Stock-broker's Clerk' is also the title of one of Arthur Conan Doyle's Sherlock Holmes stories, in which someone takes up an ostensibly good job but is then kept hanging around doing little.

 PROVENANCE: Hugh Blaker > Leicester Galleries > E. Brown and Phillips (?) > British Council (March 1948)